Self-Transcendence 3100 Mile Race: Race

 The race distance is the distance from the west to the east coast of the US, plus 11 marathons.
-After the race director (Sahishnu Szczesiul): In the early years there were drug dealers in the area and lawlessness—people did not want to leave their cars, which would have been stripped—but this was later much improved.
-For their safety, only runners with proven ultra-running experience may compete.
+In the early years there were drug dealers in the area and lawlessness—people did not want to leave their cars, which would have been stripped—but this has changed over the years.
+For their safety, only runners with proven ultra-running experience are encouraged to apply.
 The race is run daily, changing direction each day, whatever the weather, which has ranged from 38 C heat to torrential downpour—runners sometimes carry umbrellas.
-Competitors run among people going about their everyday lives, dodging pedestrians and cyclists, and occasionally large crowds for various events or celebrations.
+Competitors run among people going about their everyday lives, dodging pedestrians and cyclists, students at Thomas A. Edison High School, and occasionally large crowds during various events or celebrations.

 Sri Chinmoy said that the Self-Transcendence challenges runners to "transcend their own previous capacity", "gain spiritual insights" and "overcome the entire world's pre-conceived notions of possibility".
 Runners have spoken of "the most overwhelming moment", "When you run a marathon, you feel good ... when you run 3,100 miles, you feel even better still".

 Vegetarian meals are provided by volunteers from an improvised kitchen; runners need to eat constantly, burning 10,000 kcal a day.
-Runners have six hours a day for eating, washing, foot care and sleep.
+Runners have six hours at night for eating, washing, foot care and sleep before returning to the course for the 6:00am start.

 The race can be followed on the race website; regular updates for the participants are published there, and a webcam has been operating during recent years.
 An album of photo images is also published, several days a week, to record race activity.

 Records and winners

 Records

-The world record is held by Ashprihanal Aalto who finished with a time of 40 days 09:06:21 in July 2015, breaking the previous record of 41 days 08:16:29 held by Madhupran Wolfgang Schwerk.
-The ladies' record is held by Kaneenika Janakova who completed 3100 miles in 48 days 14:24:10 in 2017.
-She broke the 49 days 07:52:24 record set by Surasa Mairer in 2015.
-Suprabha Beckjord is the only person to have completed every edition of the race (until 2009).
+The world record is held by Ashprihanal Aalto (FIN) who finished with a time of 40 days 09:06:21 in July 2015, breaking the previous record of 41 days 08:16:29 held by Madhupran Wolfgang Schwerk (GER).
+The women's record is held by Tsai Wen-ya (TWN) who completed 3100 miles in 45 days 12:28:44 in 2023.
+She broke the 48 days 14:24:10 record set by Kaneenika Janakova (SVK) in 2017.
+Suprabha Beckjord (USA) is the only person to have completed every edition of the race (until 2009).
 Ashprihanal Aalto has won the race nine times and participated 15 times.